vincentjorgensen/k3d-calico-metallb/README.md

 ## Technical Notes

-It is important to start the docker network with the a subnet cidr that includes the metalllb subnets.
+It is important to start the docker network with the a subnet cidr that includes the metallb subnets.
 I got bit by this.
 For example, the snippet below (similar to what is used in [functions.sh](./functions.sh#L87) creates docker network resource.